Nambers/ReplaceStringInFile/README.md

 # ReplaceStringInFile action
 [![.github/workflows/test.yaml](https://github.com/Nambers/ReplaceStringInFile/actions/workflows/test.yaml/badge.svg)](https://github.com/Nambers/ReplaceStringInFile/actions/workflows/test.yaml)
 This action replace string in file.
-It works on Linux and Windows.
+It works on both Linux and Windows.

 This action uses `sed` in Linux and `powershell shell code` in Windows to replace.

 ## Inputs

 ### `path`
 The path of the file.
 **Required**.

 ### `oldString`
 General `oldString` regex used both in Linux and Windows.
 **Required**.

 ### `oldStringWin`
 `oldString` regex used in Windows OS.
 If this exist, action will use this one instead of general `oldString`.

 ### `oldStringLinux`
 `oldString` regex used in Linux OS.
 If this exist, action will use this one instead of general `oldString`.

 ### `newString`
 General `newString` used both in Linux and Windows.
 **Required** Default ''.

 ### `newStringWin`
 `newString` used in Windows OS.
 If this exist, action will use this one instead of general `newString`.
 Default: 'nullForStringInAction'.

 ### `newStringLinux`
 `newString` used in Linux OS.
 If this exist, action will use this one instead of general `newString`.
 Default: 'nullForStringInAction'.

 ### `regexOptions`
 Regex options.
 Default: 'g'.

+### `escapeBackslash`
+Escape backslash ( \ -> \\ in win and \ -> / ).
+Default: false

 ### `showFileContent`
 If it equal to ture, action will print out file content after replacement finished.